ohansfav/Face_Recognition_beta/README.md

 5. Create a Pull Request

 ## 📝 License
-This project is licensed under the MIT License.
+This project is licensed under MIT License.

 ---